HazyResearch/deepdive/doc/doc/basics/configuration.md

   If an extractor specified in dependencies does not exist or is not in the active [pipeline](running.html#pipelines), that extractor will be ignored.

+- `input_relations`: takes an array of relation names that this extractor depends on.
+Similar to `dependencies`, all extractors whose `output_relation` exists in this array will be executed before this extractor.

 The following directives are only for the `json_extractor`, `tsv_extractor`, and `plpy_extractor` styles.
 They are **mandatory** for these styles.